Salad Dressings

 Blue Cheese Dip

-salad sauce raw veg
+salad dressing raw veg cheese

 A variation on the theme above, but with some added chunks.